stsiwo/e-commerce-starter-kits/api/src/main/java/com/iwaodev/domain/note.md

 ## Note

+  ## Change

+    - EntityListener -> javax.validation.

   ## How to Validate Uniqueness with DB

     - there is no pre-defined way (e.g., annotation) to validate this.
     - you need to create function with the repository and check it already exist or not.

-    -> workaround: use repository (autowired) and check the uniqueness.
+    -> workaround: use repository (autowired) and check the uniqueness. => this does not work.

+    -> use custom validator from javax.validation. but don't use the anotation inside Entity class. only use for Criteria at ui.

   ## How to Validate Auto-Increment Id